Murder of Christelle Bancourt: Discovery of body and aftermath

-In July 1982, an arm, a leg as well as a head were found near Pointe Rouge and after examination the head turned out to be that of Christelle Bancourt.
-The autopsy performed on June 17, 1982 on the other members of Christelle's body revealed that she was killed no later than 36 hours before the discovery of the body (on June 15, 1982) and no earlier than 4 days before (on June 13, 1982).
-For the defense lawyers, if Christelle was killed between June 13 and June 15, 1982, that exonerates Marletta since the latter was in Lot 3.
+In July 1982, an arm, a leg, and a head were found near Pointe Rouge, and after examination, the head turned out to be that of Christelle Bancourt.
+The autopsy performed on June 17, 1982 on the other pieces of Christelle's body revealed that she was killed no later than 36 hours before the discovery of the body (on June 15, 1982) and no earlier than 4 days before (on June 13, 1982).
+For the defense lawyers, if Christelle was killed between June 13 and June 15, 1982, that exonerates Marletta, since the latter was in Lot 3.

-During the investigation, the police learned that Christian Marletta was accused in 1980 of having practiced sexual touching on Christelle's twin sister, Chantal.
-At the time, the director of the home did not believe Chantal and there was no investigation.
+During the investigation, the police learned that Christian Marletta was accused in 1980 of having molested Christelle's twin sister, Chantal.
+At the time, the director of the home did not believe Chantal, and there was no investigation.
 However, according to Chantal, Christelle was undoubtedly murdered because Christian Marletta wanted revenge for this accusation.

-Christian Marletta is imprisoned in the Baumettes prison after having repeated his confessions twice before the Public Prosecutor and the Examining Magistrate.
-In prison, Christian Marletta receives a visit from several psychiatric experts, to whom he tells several versions.
-He first says that he did not kill Christelle and that he discovered her body in front of her door.
-Panicked, he would have cut up the body before throwing the remains in Pointe Rouge and in the supermarket parking lot.
+Christian Marletta was imprisoned in the Baumettes prison, after having repeated his confessions twice before the Public Prosecutor and the Examining Magistrate.
+In prison, Christian Marletta received a visit from several psychiatric experts, to whom he told several versions of events.
+He first said that he did not kill Christelle, and that he discovered her body in front of her door.
+Panicked, he cut up the body before throwing the remains in Pointe Rouge and in the supermarket parking lot.
 In another version given to the examining magistrate on July 5, he said he received a phone call ordering him to throw away the body parts, otherwise his wife and son would have serious problems.
-Its lawyers emphasize the absence of reconstitution and the rejection of several requests for documents.
+Lawyers emphasize the absence of reconstitution and the rejection of several requests for documents.

 The trial

 On March 12, 1985, the trial of Christian Marletta began.
-This one seems foreign to the file and despite the testimony of his friends and his family, who make him a laudatory portrait, he does not convince anyone when he declares not to have killed Christelle.
-Defense lawyers argue that Marletta's apartment was clean when the police searched it: if Christian Marletta had killed Christelle, splashes of blood would have been found on the wall or on the floor while he was not. there weren't any.
-Apart from a flap of skin found in the shower, there is no material evidence to accuse Christian Marletta.
+Despite the testimony of his friends and his family, who painted a glowing portrait of him, Marletta did not convince anyone when he declared that he had not killed Christelle.
+Defense lawyers argued that Marletta's apartment was clean when the police searched it: if Christian Marletta had killed Christelle, splashes of blood would have been found on the wall or on the floor.
+Apart from a flap of skin found in the shower, there is no physical evidence to implicate Marletta.

-Marletta declares that he no longer knew what he was doing and that he broke down in the face of pressure from the police, especially when he was taken to the morgue to face Christelle's corpse.
-In addition, for the police Marletta is guilty, because only the murderer knew the exact location of the garbage bags and the latter described the place where the human remains were.
+Marletta declared that he no longer knew what he was doing and that he broke down in the face of pressure from the police, especially when he was taken to the morgue to face Christelle's corpse.
+However, for the police, Marletta is guilty, because only the murderer knew the exact location of the garbage bags, and Marletta described the place where the human remains were found.